 Time is the most precious commodity we all have.
 For Entrepreneurs and Startup Founders, whether you have raised money or not, the one thing we all have in common is that the time we spend on a project, is time we will never get back.

 Therefore it is important that you get the most out of every single day.
 And to do that your company or startup needs leadership and direction.
 This can be referred to as setting a goal, having a mission or a “North Star” that you want to aim towards.

 Over the last week or two I have been giving a lot of thought to this.
-What truly matters for my startup, Task Pigeon, and what metric should be the one that is the central focus of everything we do.
+What truly matters for my task management startup, Task Pigeon, and what metric should be the one that is the central focus of everything we do.

 A common one is Daily Active Users, or Monthly Active Users.
 This makes a lot of sense for companies like Facebook, Instagam or Snapchat where active users is essentially money.
 The more eyeballs they get on their apps each day, the more money they make.

 Even for SaaS companies with a freemium tier like Task Pigeon, you may be tempted to use Daily Active Users as your go to metric for business growth.
 But, at the end of the day I think whatever metric you do choose to track has to be something that has a 1:1 correlation with revenue.